 About the Author

-Joseph A. Franks IV is the pastor of Palmetto Hills Presbyterian Church in Simpsonville, South Carolina.
+Joseph A. Franks IV is the Pastor of National Ministries at Briarwood Presbyterian Church in Birmingham, Alabama.
 He earned his M. Div. from Knox Theological Seminary and Th.M. from Westminster Theological Seminary.
-Perhaps doctoral work is in his future, but for now he is too busy loving his wife and children, shepherding his church, coaching his varsity men’s soccer team, and penning his devotional thoughts.
+Today, he primarily focuses on church health, church planting, and church partnerships.
+Perhaps doctoral work is in his future, but for now he is too busy loving his wife and children, encouraging churches, penning his devotional thoughts, meeting with friends, and struggling in his golf game.

 Before we were born, the Father showed grace to those of us in his spiritual family.
 Yes, before the beginning of time, the Father wrote the names of all believers in the Lamb’s Book of Life.
 Before the horrible fall of Adam and Eve, God determined to show us mercy and grace despite our wretched sinfulness yet to be fully displayed.